NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ## Future Possibilities

-### Managing NuGet plugins per repository using .NET Local Tools.
+### Managing NuGet plugins per repository using .NET Local Tools

 - A potential future possibility is mentioned under the `Specify the authentication plugin in NuGet.Config file` section.
 In addition to that, if we ever plan to provide users with an option to manage their plugins per repository instead of loading all the available plugins, we can consider using [.NET Local tools](https://learn.microsoft.com/dotnet/core/tools/local-tools-how-to-use).